 By following this procedure, you reduce the time that the great majority of creditors have to make their claim:

-- From 24 months after Descendant’s date of death,
+- From 24 months after Decedent’s date of death,

 - To 4 months after the date of first publication of the Probate Notice to Creditors.

-What this means is that by following this procedure, when you distribute Descendant’s assets to his/her Heirs and Beneficiaries following the expiration of the 4-month period, they take those assets with virtually clear title, free of almost all potential claims — otherwise, the assets remain subject to potential claims for 2 years after Descendant’s death.
+What this means is that by following this procedure, when you distribute Decedent’s assets to his/her Heirs and Beneficiaries following the expiration of the 4-month period, they take those assets with virtually clear title, free of almost all potential claims — otherwise, the assets remain subject to potential claims for 2 years after Decedent’s death.

 WASHINGTON PROBATE believes that the advantages of following the Washington Probate Creditor’s Claim Procedure in the great majority of cases far outweigh its effort and cost and urges you to follow it.
 All it takes is one dilatory creditor to make the $100 or so cost of publication a remarkably cheap investment.